Tag Archives: 1983

 Backs blown out by shotgun blasts, skulls ripped out, eyes plucked from heads, hellhound dogs and warrior wasps.
 Welcome to Earth A.D.
 Released in 1983, this was the second and last album of The Misfits’ original run with Glenn Danzig at the helm.
 And they went out with a bang: ripping through eight songs in just under 15 minutes.
 The album is attacked with such ferocity that it’s often seen as inferior to their catchier debut album Walk Among Us.
 The 50’s horror and sci-fi fun of the debut had become dark, brutal and unhinged.
 And the hardcore speed, massive thrash metal guitar tones and shouted vocals all served to bludgeon the debut’s melody to a bloody pulp.
 But, while Earth A.D. doesn’t quite have any top-tier singalongs like Skulls or Astro Zombies, it still has plenty of hooks.
 You won’t be able to forget the bouncy chorus of Death Comes Ripping, the ominous croon of Bloodfeast or the gang vocals of the title track.
 And there’s a real glee in the album’s demented, vehement delivery.
 From Green Hell‘s muscular metal chugging to Devilock‘s slashing riff, this record gets the blood pumping like no other.
 In more ways than one.
 Earth A.D. is the musical equivalent of a killing spree.
 And if you think that sounds hellish… well, you’re really gonna like it here.

-Alcatrazz – No Parole From Rock N’ Roll (Review)
+Alcatrazz – No Parole From Rock N’ Roll (Album Review)

 Alcatrazz – No Parole From Rock N’ Roll (1983)